 However, for all you shellfish lovers out there who might not have access to an Oysterfest, it is very possible to prepare and eat fresh oysters at home.

 But you might need to know a little about how to shuck oysters.
 So I decided to document my experience here.
 If you have a shucking knife, please use it.
 This will be the most effective tool for shucking your oysters.
 If you need to see what it looks like, or need to buy one, here’s a good option.
+You may also want to invest in safety gloves.

 However, I found that using a sturdy paring knife can be pretty darn effective and you don’t need to go out and buy extra kitchen equipment.
 But, please take note- you absolutely will want to protect your hands with kitchen gloves to prevent injury.
 As long as you’re careful there is not a huge risk to you, but a misplaced blade can certainly result in a pretty painful unintentional stab wound (I had a close call, but no stabbings happened this oyster shucking in The Gourmet Gourmand kitchen).